 9. Get info about the local currency

 In most countries you can exchange money, or just use your card to pay, but there are places where you need to pay in cash and where it is not safe or even you can’t find a decent place to exchange currency.
 It is better to know that, and have the cash already with you.
 When it comes to bank cards we strongly recommend you to use the Revolut services because they come with more advantages than you can imagine.
-We are considering to write a full article about Revolut since it has such a great impact on our travel style and mainly our budget.

 10. Mark the main points you want to visit on a map